fukatani/Pyverilog_toolbox/Readme.md

 Installation
 ==============================

+(If you want to use GUI stand alone version for windows, [Click here to get detail](https://github.com/fukatani/Pyverilog_toolbox/blob/master/pyverilog_toolbox/docs/gui.md)

 If you want to use Pyverilog as a general library, you can install on your environment by using setup.py.

 If you use Python 2.7,